JuliaML/MLDataPattern.jl/README.md

 Typical Machine Learning experiments require a lot of rather mundane but error prone data handling glue-code.
-One particularly interesting category of data handling functionality are what we call *data access pattern*.
+One particularly interesting category of data handling functionality are what we call **data access pattern**.
 These include data-splitting, -subsampling, -iteration, and k-fold partitioning.

 Data Access Pattern are the sole focus of this package.
-The main design principle it follows, is first class support of user-defined data source.
+The designed around the requirment of providing first class support of user-defined data source.
 This is based on the assumption that the data a user is working with, is likely of some very user-specific custom type.
 That said, we also put a lot of attention into first class support for the most commonly used